 Need help with math, writing, English as a foreign language, or using technology?
 There are drop-in tutoring services for all of these subjects right in the library:

 –>The Math Center offers free math tutoring Monday-Friday at varying times in Room 228 for both Math classes and non-Math classes like statistics.
-See the Math Center website for spring term hours.
+See the Math Center website for fall term hours.

 –>The Digital Media Center, located on the 2nd floor, offers help with technology-related class assignments.
 Email email@example.com for a tutoring appointment.

 Go Wolves!
 The Progression of Our Mascot is an exhibit at the Werner University Center for Homecoming 2016.
 The exhibit is curated by the University Archives and Student Engagement/Student Activity Board staff, and sponsored by the Hamersly Exhibit Program and the WOU Alumni Association.
 It features the heads of the last four mascots and a summer photo session with the all five Wolves on parade.

 It will be on display until Tuesday, Oct.
 25th.
 Check it out today!

 Hamersly will close at 5pm on Wednesday, Nov.
 23rd and will be closed all day Thursday-Saturday, Nov.
 24th-26th.

 Starting Sunday, Nov.
 27th, we go back to our normal hours – open noon to midnight.

 You can always find our hours on our calendar.

 Starting Wednesday, November 30th, Hamersly and The Press cafe are both open longer for your finals study sessions.